 - Select the Account Settings option under the Account Settings drop-down.

 - Select the Email account; click Change.

 - Now, click More Settings; go to the Connection tab.

 - Select the Exchange Proxy Settings.

-- Here, make sure that ‘On fast networks, connect using HTTP first, then connect using TCP/IP’ option is in Enabled state.
+- Here, make sure that the ‘On fast networks, connect using HTTP first, then connect using TCP/IP’ option is in the Enabled state.
 If not, then enable the option.

 - Restart the Outlook application, and the issue should get solved now.

 If you useOutlook 2010 or the modern versions of Outlook like 2013, 2016, or 2019, you can troubleshoot the Outlook application.

 When Outlook is configured with Exchange Server, it shows its status as ‘Connected to Microsoft Exchange.’
 If it is showing Working Offline, you are not connected to Exchange.
 You need to reconnect to your Exchange Server.